john-carroll-sw/chat-completions-function-calling-examples/README.md

 ## Description

 This repository contains simple examples of using function calling using the Chat Completions API for AOAI.
-If using the OAI client, change the client accordingly
+If using the OAI client, change the client accordingly.

 ## Files